cakephp/localized/README.md

 ## PO files

-This plugin also houses translations for the client-facing translated strings in the core (the cake domain). to use these files link or copy them into their expected location: `APP/locale/<locale>/LC_MESSAGES/cake.po`
+This plugin also houses translations for the client-facing translated strings in the core (the `cake` domain). to use these files link or copy them into their expected location: `APP/Locale/<locale>/LC_MESSAGES/cake.po`

 ## LC_TIME files

 This plugin also houses POSIX compliant LC_TIME files which are used for translating time related string of LC_TIME domain.
-To use these files link or copy them into their expected location: `APP/locale/<locale>/LC_TIME`.
+To use these files link or copy them into their expected location: `APP/Locale/<locale>/LC_TIME`.

 ## Migration Guide